why social engineering attacks are more effective than malware

 Social engineering targets:

-Executives, IT staff, and non-technical users are all viable targets, depending on access.
+Executives, IT staff, and non-technical users are all viable targets depending on their access and influence—an exposure frequently seen in Account Security and Recovery – How to Recover Hacked Accounts Legally.

 Cost and Risk Favor Social Engineering